 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
+(Y/N) Rationale Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 50 Air Quality Management activities will be planned so that air quality will equal to or better than that required by applicable federal, State, and local standards or regulations.
-Yes No The propose state, and lo Section 4.
+Yes No The proposed action would comply with all applicable federal, state, and local air quality standards.
+Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 51 Air Quality [Not applicable to 3I and 2F] Perform in-depth review of Prevention of Significant Deterioration (PSD) permit applications, to determine the potential effect that increased emissions from the involved major stationary source(s) would have on Air Quality Related Values (AQRV's) on the Superstition, Mazatzal, and/or Sierra Ancha Class 1 areas.
-No No The standar Areas 3I and Section 4.
+No No The standard and guideline is not applicable to Management Areas 3I and 2F where the proposed project would be located.
+Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 38 Cultural Resources The Forest will comply with the National Historic Preservation Act (NHPA) and with Executive Order (EO) 11593, and will undertake active management that recognizes heritage (cultural) resources as equal in importance to other multiple uses.
 Heritage resources will be managed in coordination with the State Historic Preservation Officer (SHPO) in accordance with the Programmatic Agreement regarding cultural property protection and responsibilities among New Mexico Historic Preservation Division, Arizona State Historic Preservation Office, Texas State Historic Preservation Office, Oklahoma State Historic Preservation Office, the Advisory Council on Historic Preservation and USDA Forest Service, Southwestern Region, signed in 1990 (hereafter referred to as the Programmatic Agreement or PA).
-Yes No The Forest and policies Section 106 to-Governm Section 4.
+Yes No The Forest will comply with the applicable laws, regulations, and policies regarding National Historic Preservation Act Section 106 consultation and tribal consultation (Government-to-Government).
+Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 38-1 Cultural Resources A cultural resources overview has been prepared that covers all Forest lands.
 It is available at the Forest Supervisor's and Regional Offices.
 A Forest-wide Cultural Resources Assessment and Management Plan (CRAMP) has also been prepared in consultation with the SHPO.
 The overview and CRAMP will be updated as required by new data and scientific research, by the management situation, and/or by planning needs.
 Information from the overview and from other sources will be used to develop a framework for the identification, classification, and evaluation of known and predicted properties in the cultural resources management assessment, as provided for in the PA.
-Yes No The Forest and policies Section 106 to-Governm being drafte ACHP, Res properties tr Interactions among cultural and other resources are considered in detail in the CRAMP, prepared in 1989.
-The interaction between cultural and other resources for any specific undertaking will be evaluated in project- level analysis.
+Interactions among cultural and other resources are considered in detail in the CRAMP, prepared in 1989.
+The interaction between cultural and other resources for any specific undertaking will be evaluated in project-level analysis.
+Yes No The Forest will comply with the applicable laws, regulations, and policies regarding National Historic Preservation Act Section 106 consultation and tribal consultation (Government-to-Government).
+A project-specific programmatic agreement is being drafted with the Tonto National Forest, Arizona SHPO, ACHP, Resolution Copper, ASLD, BLM, and Tribes.
+A historic properties treatment plan is also being prepared.